 ctcLink Student Homepage is a personalized web page through which students can access information to manage their campus life, academics, and financial transactions.
-Through the Student Homepage students can view and update personal information, plan for and enroll in classes, accept and decline financial awards, make a payment, view financial account activity, to do list, academic holds, enrollment dates, advisor information, grades, progress to program completion, and apply for graduation.
+Through the Student Homepage students can view and update personal information, plan for and enroll in classes, accept and decline financial awards, make a payment, view financial account activity, to do list, academic holds, enrollment dates, advisor information, grades, and progress to program completion.